rhlavienka/ESP32C6_Dual_Thermometer/FAQ.md

 1. Is "Permit Join" enabled in Z2M?
 2. Is Z2M using the correct Zigbee channel?
 3. Are Zigbee coordinator and ESP32-C6 on the same channel?
-4. Is the Zigbee coordinator close enough? (max ~10m for initial pairing)
+4. Is the Zigbee coordinator or router device close enough? (max ~10m for initial pairing)

 ### Q: How do I reset Zigbee pairing?